 The Classification of Instructional Programs (CIP) was developed by the National Center for Education Statistics to track enrollment and degree completion by field of study.
 To better understand how NSSE's major fields relate to CIP codes, or to add CIP codes into a NSSE data file, download the zip file below which includes a variable crosswalk (MS Excel) and SPSS syntax.

-NSSE requires at least 20 respondents per group for the Major Field Report.
+Only frequency distributions will be reported (without statistical comparisons) for Major Field Report categories containing fewer than 20 but at least 5 respondents.
+No results are reported for categories with fewer than 5 respondents.
 Although this is a minimum requirement, keep in mind that any statistical result requires a sufficient number of respondents per category to produce a reliable estimate.
 Due to the disaggregation of results by student-reported major, the Major Field Report results are unweighted.